 Let’s think about the following example for a moment.
-The largest width of the image displayed on the website is 500 pixels.
+The maximum width of the image displayed on the website is 500 pixels.
 It would be really wasteful to use an image with the resolution of 2000px by 1000px as it will be unnecessarily large.
-Therefore, in this case, you should only use an image that is 500px wide, or up to twice as much if retina screens are important to you.
+Therefore, in this case, you should only use an image that is 500px wide, or up to twice as much for retina screens.

 To resize images to the optimal resolution, you can use any image editing tools like Photoshop, online image resizers, etc.